kitconcept/volto-light-theme/README.md

 ### Organization of the files

-We will start organising de files in the root of `theme` folder, to differentiate from a normal "SemanticUI" theme.
+We will start organising the files in the root of `theme` folder, to differentiate from a normal "SemanticUI" theme.
 Take a look at the current state.
 We will follow this convention:

 - One less file per component/block
 - All less files loading are centralized in one main less file `custom.less` in this project, could be different in the future.